 We now explicitly write separate Fourier transforms for even and odd {\it a}- and {\it c}-states as follows:

-Since the superlattice periods for each of the above four kinds of states are the same, the sets of wave vectors $\{ \mathbf{k}\}$ are also the same for all four transformations, even though the corresponding states are shifted with respect to each other in real space.
-Substituting these transformations to (\ref{eq:evenodd}) we obtain
+Since the superlattice periods for each of the above four kinds of states are the same, the sets of wave vectors $\{ \mathbf{k}\}$ are also the same, even though the corresponding states are shifted with respect to each other in real space.
+Substituting these transformations to (\ref{eq:evenodd}), we obtain

-where,
+where

-and,
+and

 Bogoliubov transformations for {\it a}- and {\it c}-states can now be defined as,